Gesamtschule Aachen-Brand, Rombachstrasse 99, 52078 Aachen, Germany.

 mapping is applied again and again.
 Both c and z are

-The filled Julia set Kc contains those variables z that are not
+The filled Julia set Kc contains those values z that are not

 going to the